maubuz/2W6-Notes/docs/wk10/audio_video_svg.md

-- The use of the  `controls` attribute.
-Without `controls` the audio file would be part of the page but could not be accessed by the used (it could still be accessed via JavaScript however).
+- The  `controls` attribute.
+Without `controls` the audio file would be part of the page but would not be accessible by the used (it could still be accessed via JavaScript however).